Introduction to ERP Career Options

 2) Dual ABAP/JAVA stack

-In simple terms, BASIS acts as an interface between database and operating system (OS).
+In simple terms, BASIS acts as an interface between the database and the operating system (OS).
 Their nature of job and operations are vast compared to ABAP.

 BASIS function is a versatile, multi-tasking job in SAP requiring the professional to change roles according to the environment.
-They perform the role of system architects, transport administrator, batch administrator, security specialist, ABAP specialist, DDIC manager managing the SAP data dictionary, data base administrator, interface analyst and solutions specialist.
-Java programmers are in good demand in ERP market as most of the coding is still being done on Java which has the advantage of being open source and platform independent.
+They perform the role of system architects, transport administrator, batch administrator, security specialist, ABAP specialist, DDIC manager managing the SAP data dictionary, database administrator, interface analyst and solutions specialist.
+Java programmers are in good demand in the ERP market as most of the coding is still being done on Java which has the advantage of being open-source and platform-independent.
 It is structured and ideal for huge projects with respect to security, reliability and scalability.
 Java programmers will also find ABAP programming easier to learn.

 3. Techno-Functional Consultants

-With changing technologies including cloud and in-memory processing (as in SAP HANA), consultants in those specific skills both in techno-functional areas are in huge demand, according to analysts.
-Techno functional consultants are usually related to one module where they need to have the skills of functional, Basis and ABAP.
+According to analysts, with changing technologies, including cloud and in-memory processing (as in SAP HANA), consultants in those specific skills both in techno-functional areas, are in huge demand.
+Techno functional consultants are usually related to one module where they need to have functional, Basis and ABAP skills.
 Most techno-functional consultants sought are in SD, CRM, MM, PP etc. According to Payscale.com, skills commanding high salaries are PeopleSoft HRMS, PeopleSoft Technical, Oracle Applications 11i, Oracle E-Business Suite HRM and PeopleSoft Financials.

-ERP is about understanding of business processes and how it integrates with various solutions developed by vendors.
-Understanding the business processes and its requirements are paramount to success of ERP implementation and hence the demand for good quality functional consultants.
+It is about the understanding of business processes and how it integrates with various solutions developed by vendors.
+Understanding the business processes and their requirements is paramount to ERP implementation’s success and hence the demand for good quality functional consultants.
 On the other hand, much of the technology side work is done by BASIS people who handle a variety of tasks and responsibilities.

 Programming skills required ERP is limited to Java, ABAP programming and hence engineering graduates may not have great opportunities unless they combine functional skill as well.
-ERP is a specialised area and requires domain knowledge rather than mere degree or certification to grow up in the career.
-New Cloud based applications and open source platforms enable quicker and inexpensive implementation of ERP which could throw up more specialised job opportunities or consulting prospects for professionals in the near future.
+ERP is a specialised area and requires domain knowledge rather than a mere degree or certification to grow up in the career.
+New Cloud-based applications and open-source platforms enable quicker and inexpensive implementation of ERP, which could throw up more specialised job opportunities or consulting prospects for professionals in the near future.

-Existing professionals in various functional roles can enter ERP stream through various online courses and certifications thus not in any way disturbing their existing work and salaries.
-However, the ERP market is still evolving with new solutions and platforms.
+Existing professionals in various functional roles can enter the ERP stream through various online courses and certifications, thus not in any way disturbing their existing work and salaries.
+However, the market is still evolving with new solutions and platforms.
 Hence, professionals need to quickly update their skills or move onto new territories to stay afloat.
-There is a latent demand for good quality trainers and hence many consultants are also being hired for training by consulting companies.
-Trainers are in demand in both technical and functional modules with the rise in number of certified training centres by major vendors.
+There is a latent demand for good quality trainers, and hence many consultants are also being hired for training by consulting companies.
+Trainers are in demand in both technical and functional modules with the rise in the number of certified training centres by major vendors.
 Part-time and freelance opportunities are also being advertised across India and various emerging nations.

-SAP has modules for every possible application but in some applications such as HR and Financials there are other vendors who are strong contenders to the market leader.
-Hence, the choice of module and its leading vendor could also help consultants land in better assignments.
+SAP has modules for every possible application, but in some applications such as HR and Financials, there are other vendors who are strong contenders to the market leader.
+Hence, the choice of the module and its leading vendor could also help consultants land in better assignments.